ABF-QC/Final_Project/README.md

 This method preserves the time dependencies within the data.
 It also mimics real-world forecasting conditions, where predictions are made based on past observations.

-See this notebook [Validation](notebook/Validation.ipynb) to have more details about how the RNN model training processed.
+See the notebook [Validation](notebook/Validation.ipynb) to have more details about how the RNN model training processed.

 </br>